 - 1. Expenses associated with ongoing maintenance and test form development and projected revenue from the administration of the certification and self-assessment examinations are an integral part of budget development. - 2.
-The strategic plan, annual budget and annual planning calendar identifies projects requiring Testing Company support in addition to those services included in the basic contracts. - 3.
-The Test Committee Chair is the primary contact for the committee's work and will be responsible for day-to-day activities of test development and analysis. - 4.
-The Management Company staff contacts the Test Committee Chair shortly after appointment to discuss meeting plans for the year. - 5.
-The Management Company coordinates all meeting planning activities arranging for needed services. - 6.
+The Strategic Plan, annual budget and annual planning calendar identifies projects requiring Testing Company support in addition to those services included in the basic contracts. - 3.
+The Test Committee Chair and Certification Program Manager are the primary contacts for the committee's work and will be responsible for day-to-day activities of test development and analysis. - 4.
+CBIC staff contacts the Test Committee Chair shortly after appointment to discuss meeting plans for the year. - 5.
+CBIC staff coordinates all meeting planning activities arranging for needed services. - 6.
 The Testing Company staff attends and supports the activities of the Test Committee meetings. - 7.
-The Test Committee Chair is responsible for committee meeting agenda, minutes and/or committee reports.
+The Certification Program Manager along with the Test Committee Chair are responsible for committee meeting agenda, minutes and/or committee reports.